-Help Me Tell My Story (HMTMS) is a holistic and interactive tool that is used to measure oral language development of a child.
-HMTMS is available to every Prekindergarten and Kindergarten child.
+Help Me Tell My Story is used to promote and measure language learning for Prekindergarten and Kindergarten students.
+Help Me Tell My Story is available to every Prekindergarten and Kindergarten child.

 There are four digital storybooks that can be read in:

-- Provides assessment results to teachers and caregivers;
+- Assessment results are available to teachers and caregivers.

 How it works

-Parents, teachers and Elders receive results and information so that learning activities can take place at home and in the classroom to help promote the ongoing development of oral language in children.
+Caregivers and teachers receive results and information so that learning activities can take place at home and in the classroom to help promote the ongoing development of oral language in children.

 Who designed the program?